-- 1. There is a need for staff capability and capacity to deliver the programme that none of the Local Authorities presently have.
-People are needed to deliver the increased investment in structures, pavements, and traffic services. - This issue is exacerbated by the PGF funding recently secured by each Council which has already increased the scale of their immediate road transport investment programme. - 2.
-The proposed increase in expenditure may be unaffordable requiring an increased portion of annual rates revenue for land transport activities to support the Local Authorities share (see the Financial Case).
+There is a need for staff capability and capacity to deliver the programme that none of the Local Authorities presently have.
+People are needed to deliver the increased investment in structures, pavements, and traffic services.
+This issue is exacerbated by the PGF funding recently secured by each Council which has

+This issue is exacerbated by the PGF funding recently secured by each Council which has already increased the scale of their immediate road transport investment programme.

+2. The proposed increase in expenditure may be unaffordable requiring an increased portion of annual rates revenue for land transport activities to support the Local Authorities share (see the Financial Case).